 The IMPART (Implementation of Multicultural Perspectives and Approaches in Research and Teaching) grant program develops a campus environment which supports and encourages gender, ethnic, and cultural diversity in approaches to scholarly work and teaching.

-Click here to complete the IMPART online application.
-Proposals are due Tuesday April 4, 2017
+Click here to complete the IMPART online application, due by Thursday, April 5, 2018 at 5 pm.

-Note: No late applications or letters of support will be accepted or considered.
+Note: Late applications or letters of support will not be accepted or considered.

 If you have questions, contact email@example.com

-The committee is interested in receiving proposals that are designed to improve the campus environment in the area of gender, ethnic, and cultural diversity that promote inclusive excellence.
-In particular, we would like proposal to support their deparmental inclusive excellence goals as presented in the inclusive excellence narratives and plans.
-We are particularly interested in providing support for faculty members (especially Assistant Professors) to initiate new research and scholarly programs as well as expanding the undergraduate curriculum in the areas of ethnic and gender diversity.
+The committee is interested in receiving proposals that are designed to improve the campus environment in the area of gender, ethnic, and cultural diversity to promote inclusive excellence.
+In particular, the Office of Diversity, Equity and Community Engagement (ODECE) would like proposals to support deparmental Inclusive Excellence (IE) goals as stated in their IE narratives and plans.
+ODECE is specifically interested in providing support for faculty members (especially Assistant Professors) who initiate new research and scholarly programs, as well as, expanding undergraduate curriculum in the areas of ethnic and gender diversity.
 Student participation in projects is strongly encouraged.

 IMPART Fellowships (up to $4,000) are available for CU Boulder faculty to: